cgroll/cgroll.github.io/_posts/2025-05-28-Customer-Support-Overview.md

 29. Benefits of AI in Customer Service: Top 5 Advantages Explained, accessed May 24, 2025, [https://devrev.ai/blog/benefits-of-ai-in-customer-service](https://devrev.ai/blog/benefits-of-ai-in-customer-service)
 30. 9 Common Pitfalls of AI in Retail and How to Avoid Them, accessed May 24, 2025, [https://www.concordusa.com/blog/9-common-pitfalls-of-ai-in-retail-and-how-to-avoid-them](https://www.concordusa.com/blog/9-common-pitfalls-of-ai-in-retail-and-how-to-avoid-them)
 31. AI in Retail: Use Cases, Challenges and Best Practices for 2025, accessed May 24, 2025, [https://mobidev.biz/blog/artificial-intelligence-ai-in-retail-use-cases-challenges-best-practices](https://mobidev.biz/blog/artificial-intelligence-ai-in-retail-use-cases-challenges-best-practices)

+**Disclaimer**: Our resident AI, Google Gemini, went on a digital deep dive for this one.
+So, if it sounds suspiciously well-researched and oddly eloquent, you know who to thank (or blame for the impending robot takeover of insightful blog content).